 It is the intention of Deepwater Corrosion that all test and inspection procedures are carried out in a safe manner in accordance with the Health and Safety At Work Act and any other relevant legislation.
 If required by the client, Deepwater personnel will attend any site safety induction courses before carrying out work on site.

 4 Voltage readout unit components

-The readout unit has two major sub-assemblies: The pressure housing and the mount.
-The voltmeter module slides into a "dovetail" joint on the mount.
+The readout unit has two major sub-assemblies: The pressure housing and the probe unit.

 4.1 Pressure housing